Reflected Spectrally Negative Stable Processes and their Governing Equations: Introduction

 The reflected stable process \eqref{ZtDef} is also the recurrent extension of the process $Y_t$ killed at zero, which instantaneously and continuously leaves zero, see Patie and Simon \cite{PatieSimon}.
 Let $C_\infty(\R)$ denote the Banach space of continuous functions $f:\R\to\R$ that tend to zero as $|x|\to\infty$, with the supremum norm.
 We say that a time-homogeneous Markov process $X_t$ is a \emph{Feller process} if the semigroup $T_t f(x)=\Ee[f(X_{t+s})|X_s=x]$ satisfies $T_t f\in C_\infty(\R)$ and $T_t f\to f$ as $t\to 0$ in the Banach space (supremum) norm, for all $f\in C_\infty(\R)$.

-\begin{lemma} Let $E_t$ be the inverse stable subordinator \eqref{EtDef}, where $D_t$ is a standard $\beta$-stable subordinator with $\Ee[e^{-sD_t}]=e^{-ts^\beta}$ and $\beta \in [1/2,1)$.
-Define $Z_t$ by \eqref{ZtDef}, where $Y_t$ is a stable L\'evy process with characteristic function \eqref{YtCF}, with index $\alpha = 1/\beta$.
-Then $Z_t$ is a Feller process, with the same (one-dimensional) marginal distributions (given $Z_0=0$) as $E_t$, for any fixed $t \ge 0$. \end{lemma}
+It is not hard to show (see Theorem \ref{bwgenerator} in this paper) that $Z_t$ is a Feller process, and since $Z_t\geq 0$ by definition, the space-inhomogeneous Markov process $Z_t$ lives on the state space $[0,\infty)$.